 Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.

+If, like me, you love the great outdoors then the Isle of Skye should definitely be on your list of amazing places to visit.
 For such a small island, there is so much to do.
 That is, in addition to just staring in wonder at the amazing scenery.
-So here is my list of the 8 things you should definitely check out during your trip.
+So here is my list of the 8 best things to do on the Isle of Skye, Scotland.

 Take a tour of the Talisker whisky distillery